FicHub/fichub-cli/README.md

   https://github.com/FicHub/fichub-cli/issues

-  Failed downloads will be saved in the `err.log` file in the current directory.
+  Failed downloads will be saved in the `err.log` file in the current directory

 Options:
-  -u, --url TEXT            The url of the fanfiction enclosed within quotes -i, --infile TEXT         Path to a file to read URLs from -l, --list-url TEXT       Enter a comma separated list of urls to download, enclosed within quotes -v, --verbose             Verbose
+  -u, --url TEXT          The url of the fanfiction enclosed within quotes -i, --infile TEXT       Path to a file to read URLs from -l, --list-url TEXT     Enter a comma separated list of urls to download,
+                          enclosed within quotes
+  -v, --verbose           Show fic stats
+  -o,  --out-dir TEXT     Path to the Output directory for files (default:
+                          Current Directory)
+  --format TEXT           Download Format: epub (default), mobi, pdf or html
+                          [default: epub]
-  -o,  --out-dir TEXT       Path to the Output directory for files (default: Current Directory) --format TEXT             Download Format: epub (default), mobi, pdf or html [default: epub] --force / --no-force      Force overwrite of an existing file  [default: no-force] -ss, --supported-sites    List of supported sites -d,  --debug              Show the log in the console for debugging --log / --no-log          Save the logfile for debugging  [default: no-log] --version / --no-version  Display version & quit  [default: no-version] --help                    Show this message and exit.
+  --force                 Force overwrite of an existing file -ss, --supported-sites  List of supported sites
+  -d,  --debug            Show the log in the console for debugging --changelog             Save the changelog file --debug-log             Save the logfile for debugging --version               Display version & quit --help                  Show this message and exit.
 ```

 # Default Configuration